How to save a real estate transaction when mold is involved

-Mold is major problem in real estate.
+Mold is a major problem in real estate.
 But Mold does not have to kill a transaction.

 Another fact most mold companies will not disclose: many health effects proclaimed to be caused by mold are not proven!

-The bottom line is that most of the severe adverse health effects associated with mold have not been proven, according to country’s leading medical authority, the Center for Disease and Control and Prevention.
-According to the CDC:
+The bottom line is that most of the severe adverse health effects associated with mold have not been proven, according to the country’s leading medical authority, the Center for Disease and Control and Prevention.